Leap vs. Tumbleweed is a frequently discussed topic among openSUSE supporters. So let’s find out their differences and which suits you better.

 - Not friendly to proprietary kernel modules (because the kernel is updated frequently).

-- Rough edges come along from time to time.
+- Your system may have issues from time to time.

 - It remains the same, meaning not changing your workflow for about three years.
 It changes when a major release is released.